-Public transport system in Turkey is very convenient and reasonably priced, and provided by planes, buses, trains, minibuses (namely dolmus), and subways (in major cities).
+Public transport system in Turkey is very convenient and reasonably priced.
+There are various means of transportation such as planes, buses, trains, minibuses (namely dolmus or minibüs), and subways (in major cities).
 Students have the right to a special discount for intra-city and inter-city transportation.

-The intercity bus network is the backbone of the country's transport system.
-Big, comfortable buses equipped with reclining seats and hostess service (some of them have even toilets) link up all the big population settlements, usually on a regular basis.
+The intercity private bus network is the backbone of the country’s transport system.
+Big, comfortable buses equipped with reclining seats and hostess service link up all the big population settlements, usually on a regular basis.
 Some of the bigger bus companies offer airline-quality service, with single seats, headsets, free newspapers etc, with online ticket reservation and sales system.
 Fares are still very reasonable, especially on routes where there is plenty of competition.
 Most towns have a bus station linked to the city centre by free shuttle bus.
 Buses stop every three or four hours at service stations where it is possible to buy snacks, hot meals, tea, coffee and last-minute gifts.

 Increasingly the larger towns depend on tram and metro services to move people from place to place.
 Istanbul has the most comprehensive tram and metro network and this is still in the process of expansion.
 Similarly, Ankara, Izmir, Eskisehir and Adana have got their own metro systems.

-Most of the bigger cities also have dolmus services on popular routes.
+Most of the bigger cities also have dolmus/minibüs services on popular routes.
 Usually these are minibuses which leave as and when they fill up.